nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/users/objectpermission.md

 Additionally, where multiple permissions have been assigned for an object type, their collective constraints will be merged using a logical "OR" operation.

 +++ 2.1.1

-The ObjectPermission model now has changelogging capabilities.
-If an admin user modifies ObjectPermission instances from the django admin page, change logs will be automatically generated and will be accessible from the Nautobot main menu > Extensibility > Change Log.
+    The ObjectPermission model now has change-logging capabilities.
+When object permissions are created, updated, or deleted, change logs will be automatically generated and will be viewable by users with the appropriate permissions.